- Services & Solutions

 Twins hold a special place in science as a source of insight into human behavior and genetic links.
 SRI established the Registry as part of its research and efforts to discover more about human behavior.
 Fraternal and identical twins and multiples of all ages are invited to join the Registry for consideration for research studies.

 Registry members participate in studies focusing on the pharmacokinetics of nicotine, metabolism of commonly used medications, genetic susceptibility to cancer-causing chemicals, and sleep patterns in young twins.

-- Flu vaccine study: Identical and fraternal twins aged 12 to 49 and identical twins 2-5 years old are needed to help investigators better understand the genetic components of the body’s immune response to the flu vaccine.
-Recruiting will resume in the summer for appointments through early December 2016.
-Read an SFGate article about previous results from this important study.
+- Identical and fraternal twins participated in a study to better understand the genetic components of the body’s immune response to the flu vaccine.
+Read an SFGate article about results from this important study.

 - Twins were included in a Stanford-University led study aimed to determine which aspects of the immune response to the shingles vaccine are influenced by genetics Read more on PNAS.org